Large block trades tied to Archegos raise worries about trading this week - Up News Info

 Article content

-A number of large block trades on Friday which investors said caused big drops in the stocks of a clutch of companies were linked to an investment fund, Archegos Capital, a source familiar with the situation said, with the moves raising worries about volatile trading in the coming days.
+A number of large block trades on Friday, which investors said caused big drops in the stocks of a clutch of companies, were linked to the Archegos Capital investment fund, a source familiar with the situation said, with the moves raising worries about volatile trading in the coming days.

 Investors and analysts cited blocks of Viacom and Discovery shares being put in the market on Friday for likely exacerbating the decline in those stocks.
 Viacom was also downgraded by Wells Fargo on Friday.

 The block trades were linked to sales of holdings by Archegos, a source familiar with the situation said, confirming reports elsewhere.
-CNBC reported https://www.cnbc.com/2021/03/27/archegos-capital-forced-position-liquidation-contributes-to-viacom-discovery-plunge.html on Saturday that the selling pressure was due to liquidation of positions by family office Archegos Capital Management, citing a source with direct knowledge of the situation, and the Financial Times and Bloomberg https://www.bloomberg.com/news/articles/2021-03-28/tiger-cub-hwang-s-family-office-behind-friday-block-trade-frenzy?srnd=premium reported https://www.ft.com/content/2542af81-9e93-4d05-a0b9-26c0f6aab6f3 the link earlier on Sunday.
+CNBC reported https://www.cnbc.com/2021/03/27/archegos-capital-forced-position-liquidation-contributes-to-viacom-discovery-plunge.html on Saturday that the selling pressure was due to liquidation of positions by family office Archegos Capital Management, citing a source with direct knowledge of the situation.
 The link with Archegos was also earlier reported by IPO Edge http://ipo-edge.com/2021/03/26/exclusive-tiger-cub-archegos-liquidation-triggers-record-crash-in-discovery-viacomcbs-sources.

 Advertisement